Steellow/calendary/README.md

   - When using 0-based parameter it's always with `index`
   - For example, `month = 9` and `monthIndex = 8` would both be September
   - It's easier for me to wrap my head around in date loops when counting starts from 1

+## How printing works?

+By using javascript's own `windows.print()`.
+If you wanna know how only the calendar gets printed and not the whole page, check [app.css](./src/app.css).